 - Each team is guaranteed 3 games.
 This is a participation tournament, there are no playoff games.

-- Under age players will not be accepted.
-To qualify for an age division, male players must be the minimum age for their division by December 31 of the year in which the tournament is played.
+- UNDER AGE PLAYERS will not be accepted.
+To qualify for an age division players must be the minimum age for their division by December 31 of the year in which the tournament is played.

 - Goaltenders, whether male or female, in the 55+ Division have a 5 year grace period.

-- Goaltenders, whether male or female, in the other 5 older divisions have a 10 year grace period.
+- Goaltenders in the other 5 older divisions have a 10 year grace period.

 - Women are permitted to play with a men’s team.
 Female players are permitted to be 10 years younger than the minimum age as of December 31 of the year in which the tournament is played.
 We are unable to provide exclusive dressing rooms for women playing on a men’s team to change in.
 It is suggested women utilize the Women’s washrooms in the arena and deposit their valuables and clothing in the dressing room of the team with which they are playing.

-- A player must only play for one team during the tournament, however that player must meet the minimum age for their division per the above UNDER AGE PLAYERS rule.
+- A player may play for more than one team during the tournament, however that player must meet the minimum age for their division per the above UNDER AGE PLAYERS rule.
 Only players registered on the team roster prior to the team’s first game are eligible to participate.
 In unforeseen circumstances such as injury or unexpected shortage of players, team managers may request an exception from the Tournament Rules Committee (contact the Tournament Chairman).

 - We bring your attention to the CARHA rule that three minor penalties in one game received by one player will result in that player being automatically ejected from the game.